mobilecoinofficial/awesome-mobilecoin/directory/0000_Signal/README.md

 appStore: "https://apps.apple.com/us/app/signal-private-messenger/id874139669"
 playStore: "https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms"
 ---
-# Signal is a simple, powerful, and secure messenger
+# Send MobileCoin through Signal

 MobileCoin can be sent between any two people with a mobile phone, anywhere in the world.
 Our partnership with the Signal Messenger app makes MobileCoin available to more than 100 million users across the globe.

-### Send Safely
-MobileCoin payments sent through Signal are fast, encrypted, and safe.
+MobileCoin payments sent through Signal are fast, encrypted, and environmentally friendly.
 Your money arrives on time, every time.
 State-of-the-art end-to-end encryption keeps your conversations secure.

 ### Security isn’t optional
 Signal can't read your messages or view your MobileCoin transactions, and no one else can either.
 Security isn’t an optional mode — it’s just the way that Signal works.
 Information about the transaction is encrypted: sender, receiver, amount transferred, and message are all unknown to Signal.